-- If they proceed directly to the cup with the treat, they will earn three points.
+- They will earn three points if they proceed directly to the cup with the treat.

-- If they proceed to one empty cup before moving on to the cup with the treat, they will earn two points.
+- They will earn two points if they proceed to one empty cup before moving on to the cup with the treat.

 - If they proceed to both empty cups before moving to the correct cup, they will earn one point.